-Stearyl alcohol is most commonly used in beauty products such as creams, ointments, shampoos, and hair conditioners.
-Stearyl heptanoate, the ester of stearyl alcohol and heptanoic acid, is found in most cosmetic eyeliners.
+Stearyl alcohol is most commonly used in beauty products such as moisturizers, ointments, shampoos, masks, exfoliators, some cosmetics, and hair conditioners.